Sprains and strains: Where to go for care

 For a minor strain or sprain, most people can self-treat by taking Tylenol or ibuprofen, resting the injured body part, applying ice or a compress, and elevating it.

 Ice has long been recommended for such injuries, but it doesn’t help in all cases.
-If you do apply ice, do it for about 20 minutes, three times a day.
-Also, a bandage can do more harm than good, if not properly applied, Dulai said.
+If you do apply ice, do it for about 20 minutes three times a day.
+Also, a bandage can do more harm than good, if not properly applied.

-If you’ve had an injury for more than five days and it’s not getting better, go see a doctor, Dulai suggested.
+If you’ve had an injury for more than five days and it’s not getting better, you should see a doctor.
 A doctor can check the injury and advise a protocol for treatment for your particular situation.

-If you feel like your injury needs medical attention but you can’t get in to see your doctor, you might try going to urgent care, she said.
+If you feel like your injury needs medical attention, but you can’t get in to see your doctor, you might try going to urgent care.

-For leg injuries, which are common, “if you can’t walk on it for more than three steps, you need to see somebody right away.
+For leg injuries, which are common, if you can’t walk on it for more than three steps, you should see a medical provider right away.
 If you have numbness or tingling, you need to get medical attention.
 Or if the limb looks bent or misshapen or discolored or is not able to bear weight, get immediate care.
-You need to rule out that you don’t have a fracture, which can be dangerous.”
+You need to rule out that you don’t have a fracture, which can be dangerous.

-Always err on the side of caution with children, especially younger children, she added.
+Always err on the side of caution with children, especially younger children.

 About the author